xamarin/xamarin-macios/tools/devops/device-tests/README.md

     the job that executes the tests on the correct devices.
 This job MUST be executed on a macOS bot that has the correct demand.
 The demands specify the expected device to be attached to the bot.
 * publish_html: This job depends on the 'tests' job and will get the html report from the tests and publish it to a webpage.
-Since the job depends on vsdrops, the job must be executed on a Windows machine.
+Since the job depends on vsdrop, the job must be executed on a Windows machine.

 ##### device-tests